Foundation Architecture Program

 Please be aware that this is a day program.
 If you are planning to be a part-time student, please meet with the Academic Advisor to help plan your schedule.

-Is there any housing for Upper Division students?
+Is there any housing for Professional Architecture program students?

 There are no dorms on the Fort Lauderdale campus; they are located on the Boca Raton campus.
 If you plan to live on campus, please contact the Housing Department at 561-297-2880.
 If you plan to live off campus, please visit http://www.fauoffcampus.com/ to assist you with off-campus housing.
 Students usually find housing in the communities near the campus.